 - Reloadable cards.
 Guests may purchase the card with ride credits.
-Guests can use this during any visit at the fair. - The Ed Expo unlimited ride wristband price is \$23 for any field trip day when purchased online in advance for all those in the class who are riding. - Wristband tickets will be exchanged inside the fairgrounds at a ride ticket booth. - Students who purchase the wristbands inside the fair will be charged the regular \$32 price. - Unlimited Ride Wristbands are good on day of purchase only and for one person only.
+Guests can use this during any visit at the fair. - The Weekday Unlimited Ride Wristband (ride until 4 pm) price is \$20. - Purchase online in advance OR - Have students purchase inside the gate (cash/card) - Wristband tickets will be exchanged inside the fairgrounds at a ride ticket booth. - Unlimited Ride Wristbands are good on day of purchase only and for one person only.